 However, after checking into a bed and breakfast outside of Wick called Thrumster House (which I definitely recommend if you’re either pursuing your family history or into hunting), we struck up a conversation with the owner and her daughter.
 It turned out that Kate’s great-great-great-great uncle worked on this estate as a caretaker.
 In other words, he wasn’t cleared.
 In fact, his son, Robert Innes Shearer, stayed in the area and became a noted naturalist and archeologist.

 Take a look here at Thrumster House’s listing.
-It is which is well-situated for the northern half of this tour.
+It is well-situated for the northern half of this tour.

 Along the way we actually found evidence of a lot of Kate’s long-ago relations, with family names appearing on objects and photographs at the Wick Heritage Center and on gravestones wherever we stopped to look.
 Clearly a great number of the family had stayed in the area and prospered in the nineteenth and twentieth centuries.
 Why her great-great grandfather left when other family stayed, we never learned.
 It’s fun to imagine a scandal, but the reality may have been economics (or an allergy to herrings).